wp-plugins/mint-sliders/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A wordpress image slider plugin.
+A wordpress responsive image slider plugin.

 == Description ==

-This is a wordpress images slider plugin. nextgen-gallery plugin is used to manage and upload images. skitter transaction effects are used in frontend. nextgen-gallery is a required plugin.
+This is a wordpress responsive images slider plugin. nextgen-gallery plugin is used to manage and upload images. skitter transaction effects are used in frontend. nextgen-gallery is a required plugin.
 Please download and install from http://wordpress.org/extend/plugins/nextgen-gallery/.
 And do not forget to activate it after installation.
 [Demo](http://taraprasad.com/wordpress/mintsliders/ "Demo")